rlivingsus/misc/AllBooks.md

 #### Legends:Short Novels by the Masters of Modern Fantasy
 LEGENDS: Book 1, Book 2, Book 3

-#### Le Guin, Ursula: HAINISH CYCLE: ~~1) Rocannon's World, 2) Planet of Exile, 3) City of Illusions,~~ 4) The Left Hand of Darkness, 5) Winter's King, 6) The Word for World is Forest, 7) The Dispossessed, 8) The Day before the Revolution, 9) A Fisherman of the Inland Sea, 10) Four Ways to Forgiveness, 11) The Telling, 12) The Birthday of the World and Other Stories
+#### Le Guin, Ursula: HAINISH CYCLE: ~~1) Rocannon's World, 2) Planet of Exile, 3) City of Illusions, 4) The Left Hand of Darkness (Listened while sleeping and missed most of book.
+Alien who is trying to recruit society into their intergalactic conglomerate.
+One of first book that was omnisexual.
+Worked against 2 warring groups to bring them both on board using starship circling sun to help (12.2023)~~, 5) Winter's King, 6) The Word for World is Forest, 7) The Dispossessed, 8) The Day before the Revolution, 9) A Fisherman of the Inland Sea, 10) Four Ways to Forgiveness, 11) The Telling, 12) The Birthday of the World and Other Stories

 #### !!!~~Lowry, Lois: THE GIVER SERIES: 1) The Giver, 2) Gathering Blue, 3) The Messenger, 4) Son~~